 Team Building Trainer in Nashik for Plant and Campus Teams | Avinash Chate

 Nashik teams know each other for years — sometimes too well.
 Familiarity hides slow trust erosion between Satpur production and Ambad maintenance, between principal and faculty rooms, between sales and dispatch.
-Avinash Chate, two-time TEDx speaker and creator of The Winning Kite (KITE) framework, runs Team Building Excellence offsites that make this invisible friction visible — then rebuild trust with shared rituals teams will keep using.
+Avinash Chate, TEDx speaker and creator of The Winning Kite (KITE) framework, runs Team Building Excellence offsites that make this invisible friction visible — then rebuild trust with shared rituals teams will keep using.
 With 1,000+ organisations and 700+ educators trained, sessions can be plant-floor based, indoor at Nashik hotels, or outbound to Igatpuri and Bhandardara.
 The Marathi delivery option is critical for shop-floor and education teams that lose half the value when an offsite runs only in English.
 Designed for cross-functional industrial teams, school and college leadership, and family-business stakeholders.

 Built for Nashik MIDC and Education Teams